McConnell’s challenge: Shaping a trial amid Trump’s demands

 WASHINGTON (AP) — President Donald Trump needs Mitch McConnell more than ever.

-With Trump finally facing his impeachment trial, this promises to be a defining moment for both men, They started their relationship unevenly three years ago when Trump stunned Washington with his sweep to power but have since fallen into an easy partnership that will be put to its biggest test.
+With Trump finally facing his impeachment trial, this promises to be a defining moment for both men.
+They started their relationship unevenly three years ago when Trump stunned Washington with his sweep to power but have since fallen into an easy partnership that will be put to its biggest test.

 The leader of the Republican-majority Senate has already put his imprint on virtually every aspect of the upcoming trial.
 He corralled the GOP senators behind his strategy to brush back Democratic demands for new witnesses and testimony.
-On Monday, McConnell and Senate Republicans were trying to decide whether to include a motion to simply dismiss the charges against Trump outright, as the president wants, in the organizing resolution for the trial, according to a person familiar with the matter but unauthorized to discuss it.
+McConnell and Senate Republicans are now trying to decide whether to include a motion to simply dismiss the charges against Trump outright, as the president wants, even though they don’t have the votes to pass it.

 The Kentucky Republican is working hand in hand with the White House.
 He doesn’t pretend to be an impartial arbiter.